-- All accidents must be reported to Mr M Wood and Mr P Given by email and reported via the online accident form to DCC. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.
+- All accidents must be reported to the site manager (Mr M Wood) and H&S SLT link (Mr P Given) by email and reported via the online accident form to DCC. - Any accidents which are reportable under the Reporting of Injuries Diseases and Dangerous occurrences Regulations (RIDDOR) must be notified to the trust's external competent health and safety advisor via their online reporting system. - Major injuries must be reported immediately to the Headteacher, CEO and the external competent advisor.